Gustav Stresemann: Foreign minister 1923–1929

 During his period in the foreign ministry, Stresemann came more and more to accept the Republic, which he had at first rejected.
 By the mid-1920s, having contributed much to a (temporary) consolidation of the feeble democratic order, Stresemann was regarded as a Vernunftrepublikaner, (republican by reason), someone who accepted the Republic as the least of all evils but was in his heart still loyal to the monarchy.
-The conservative opposition criticized him for his supporting the Republic and fulfilling too willingly the demands of the Western powers.
+The conservative opposition criticised him for supporting the Republic and fulfilling the demands of the Western powers.
 Along with Matthias Erzberger and others, he was attacked as a Erfüllungspolitiker ("fulfilment politician").
 Indeed, some of the more conservative members of his own People's Party never really trusted him.